Not Caring What Anyone Thinks Is Damn Near a Super Power

 The reason?
 Fear.
 Your ego personally fears that it will be unmasked and that you aren’t really as great as you think.
 It’s one thing to believe it in a bubble, but it’s a different game entirely when you have to test your ideas against harsh reality.

 Others shame you into conformity because if you succeed, then it reminds them of their own failure.
-Their ego sees that while the risk is scary and that destruction (failure is always destruction to the ego) is possible, so is new birth and creation.
+Their ego sees that while the risk is scary and that destruction (to the ego, failure is always self-destruction) is possible, so is new birth and creation.
 Other egos don’t want this revealed so they stamp down any that will show this is possible.

 There is something you must understand.
 The best prison isn’t physical.
 It’s mental.
 It’s fortified by your fears, guarded by your insecurities and funded by public shame.
 Almost every person you meet serves a function in this jail.
 Most are inmates, some are guards and a few are wardens.